mishioo/zeetoo/README.md

 ### graphical user interface for backuper module

-To start up the graphical user interface (GUI) dubble-click on start_gui.bat file or run `zeetoo backuper_gui`.
+To start up the graphical user interface (GUI) run `zeetoo backuper_gui` in the command line.
+If you've downloaded the whole package manually, you may also double-click on start_gui.bat file.
 A window similar to the one below should appear.
 Further you'll find description of each element of this window.